Classification

 Risk scores from 6 to 10 are reserved for suspicious/malicious samples, and express their severity.
 They are calculated by a ReversingLabs proprietary algorithm, and based on many factors such as file origin, threat type, how frequently it occurs in the wild, YARA rules, and more.

-Unknown samples (samples with no classification) do not have a risk score.
+Samples with no threats found (i.e., samples without classification) do not have a meaningful risk score.

 Threat level and trust factor

-The table above describes the relationship between the risk score, and the threat level and trust factor used by the File Reputation API.
+The risk score table above describes the relationship between the risk score, and the threat level and trust factor used by the File Reputation API.

 The main difference is that the risk score maps all classifications onto one numerical scale (0-10), while the file reputation / malware presence API uses two different scales for different classifications.